We changed the Compliance and Performance Reporting Guideline to ensure it supported the payment difficulty framework.

 Our payment difficulty framework is designed to give energy customers an entitlement to assistance from their retailer to help them pay their energy bills and avoid getting into debt.
 The framework also supports customers with repaying debt, lowering energy costs and ensuring disconnection is only ever a last resort.

-The changes come into effect on 1 January 2019
+The changes came into effect on 1 January 2019

-The requirements of the revised reporting guideline will apply from 1 January 2019.
-This means that energy retailers will need to begin providing the new information to us from that date.
+The requirements of the revised reporting guideline took effect on 1 January 2019.
+This means that energy retailers need to provide the new information to us from that date.